graciellehigino/ms_range_interactions/manuscript.md

 accounting for these errors can improve model outputs by diminishing the error propagation [@Draper1995AssPro].
-For instance, we believe this is a way to account for ecological interactions in habitat suitability models without making the models more complex, but making sure (not assuming) that the input data - the species occurrence - actually accounts for ecological interactions.
+For instance, we believe this is a way to account for ecological interactions in habitat suitability models without making the models more complex, but by making sure (not assuming) that the input data - the species occurrence - actually accounts for ecological interactions.
 It is important to notice, however, that the quality and usefulness of this method are highly correlated with the amount and quality of data available about species' occurrences **and** interactions.
-With this paper we hope to add to the collective effort to decode the encrypted message that is the occurrence of a species in space and time.
+With this paper, we hope to add to the collective effort to decode the encrypted message that is the occurrence of a species in space and time.
 A promising avenue that adds to our method is the prediction of networks and interactions in large scales [@Strydom2021RoaPre],